 How will we get there?

-Human Landing System: NASA needs another rocket to get humans to the surface of the Moon and back.
-In April 2021, NASA selected SpaceX to develop a Starship that could land humans on the Moon.
-The Starship is designed to be more robust than Apollo’s Lunar Module.
-In the Starship, astronauts can skip docking with the Gateway before landing on the Moon by traveling straight from the Earth.
+Human Landing System: For getting humans to the Moon’s surface, NASA selected SpaceX to develop a Starship that can land astronauts on the Moon.
+The Starship is designed to be more robust than the Lunar Module used in the Apollo missions.
+Astronauts can reach the Moon directly from Earth without docking with the Gateway.

-Artemis Base Camp: Eventually, NASA wants to send teams of astronauts to live and work on the Moon for long periods.
-NASA and its partners are designing habitats, space suits, and lunar vehicles to make this possible.
-Experiments on the International Space Station and Earth are helping astronauts understand how to grow food in space.
-Robotic missions like VIPER will search for water and better understand the environment.
+Artemis Base Camp: In the future, NASA plans to send teams of astronauts to live and work on the Moon for longer periods.
+They are designing habitats, space suits, and lunar vehicles to make this possible.
+Experiments on the International Space Station and on Earth are helping astronauts learn how to grow food in space.
+Robotic missions like VIPER will search for water and help scientists understand the Moon’s environment.
 Subsequent uncrewed missions will land the supplies needed to set up camp.

 Previous – Why go back to the Moon?